ITECOMMPAY/mobile-sdk-ios-ui/README.md

 ### Importing library in Swift

-Listed below are the instructions on how to import a Ecommpay library into your Swift project.
+Listed below are the instructions on how to import a Mglwallet library into your Swift project.

-1. Copy the `ecommpaySDK.xcframework` file in the project folder of you iOS app.
+1. Copy the `mglwalletSDK.xcframework` file in the project folder of you iOS app.
 2. Add the library into your project:
    1. Open the target of your project.
    2. Select General > Embedded Binaries.
    3. Click +.
    4. Click Add Other.
-   5. Select the `ecommpaySDK.xcframework` file and click Add.
+   5. Select the `mglwalletSDK.xcframework` file and click Add.
 3. Add key NSCameraUsageDescription with value `permission is needed in order to scan card` to the Info.plist file.
 4. If your iOS app does not use user location information, add the NSLocationWhenInUseUsageDescription key with the `fraud prevention` value in the Info.plist file.

-   The Ecommpay libraries code does not request user location, if the request is not initiated by the host app, but App Store requires that the NSLocationWhenInUseUsageDescription key value is not empty.
+   The Mglwallet libraries code does not request user location, if the request is not initiated by the host app, but App Store requires that the NSLocationWhenInUseUsageDescription key value is not empty.

    If your iOS app requests user location information, you can skip this step.